A non-backtracking method for long matrix and tensor completion: Local study of

 \subsection{Bounding the neighborhood sizes}

-The main issue in bounding the neighborhood sizes is that a typical left vertex $x$ has approximately $mp \sim \sqrt{m/n}$ neighbors, which diverges as $n \to \infty$.
-However, most of those neighbors have degree one, and thus do not matter in the spectrum of $B$!
-We formalize this by defining the bipartite graph $\bar G = (V_1, \bar V_2, \bar E)$ induced by $V_1$ and
+The main issue in bounding the neighborhood sizes is that a typical left vertex $x$ has approximately $mp =d\sqrt{\alpha}$ neighbors, which diverges as $\alpha \to \infty$.
+However, most of those neighbors have degree one and thus do not matter in the spectrum of $B$!
+We formalize this by defining the bipartite graph $\bar G = (V_1, \bar V_2, \bar E)$ induced by $V_1$ and the non-leaf vertices in $V_2$:

 We are then able to show the following proposition: \begin{proposition} There exists constants $c_0, c_1 > 0$ such that for all $x \in [n]$ and $s > 0$,

 \end{proposition}

 \begin{proof} We define